 The Experience Index helps you identify which categories and sensors have the greatest effect on user experience.
 It measures the percentage of time users are not impacted by issues.
 For details, see Experience Index.

-The Experience Index widget shows 3 related but different values:
+The Experience Index widget shows 3 related but different aggregated values for all systems that contributed data during the selected period:

 IT issues affecting the Experience Index are grouped into categories: